openspending/community.openspending.org/resources/gift/chapter7-intro.md

 ### Social Audit

-1. [From Fractions to Millions](chapter7-1.html): Getting more people to challenge corruption using mobile phones
+1. [From Fractions to Millions](chapter7-1.html): Challenging corruption using mobile phones
 2. [What Can Governments Do to Help Social Auditors?](chapter7-2.html)